AbdurRahimB/Chess-Club/README.md

   Here are the screenshots how I drew my project for larger device on banlamiq wireframe.

-  Index Page
+  Index Page or home page should look like this.

  ![index.desk!](assets/images/wireframe/index.desk.png)

- Courses Page
+ Courses Page should look like this.

   ![courses-desk1!](assets/images/wireframe/courses-desk1.png)

-  Contact Us Page
+  Contact Us Page should look like this.

   ![contact-us-desk1!](assets/images/wireframe/contact-us-desk1.png)

 ## Responsiveness

  Here are the screenshots how it look like on different devices when the project finished.

 ![responsive!](/assets/images/screenshots/responsive.png)